 - You will get a lump sum of money to spend however you want, or a regular salary.

-- If you would like the inheritance money you plan to leave behind for your family untouched, you will have some options to guarantee its safety.
+- If you would like the inheritance money for your family to be left untouched, you will have options to guarantee its safety.
 These will impact the amount you can borrow.

 Are You Considering Equity Release?